sudarshan2401/tp/docs/DeveloperGuide.md

 #### Implementation

+Given below is an example usage scenario and how the add class mechanism behaves at each step:

 Step 1.
 The user launches the application.

 Step 2.
-The user executes `add /c cs2103t` command to add a new class with the class name CS2103T.
+The user executes `add /c cs2103t` command to add a new class with the class name "CS2103T".
 The `add /c` command calls `Parser#AddClassCommandParser` to retrieve the provided class name argument.

 Step 3.
 A new `Class` is created with the specified class name, an empty student list, an empty class note and empty class schedule.

 Step 4.
-The created `Class` is checked if the same class exists in `UniqueClassList`, then if not `Class` is added to the `UniqueClassList`, then update the `Storage` to save the current state of `EduTrack`.
+The created `Class` is added to `UniqueClassList` if it does not exists in UniqueClassList.
+Then the `Storage` is updated to save the current state of `EduTrack`.

 <puml src="diagrams/AddAClassObjectDiagram.puml" width="250" />

 Step 5.
 The application prints the successful message to the user.
-UI automatically updates the current state of the class list.
+UI automatically updates the current state of the shown class list.

 <box type="info" seamless>

+**Note:**

+- The received class name will be converted to uppercase using the `toUpperCase()` method.
-**Note:** If a command fails its execution, the class list remains unchanged and an error message will be printed to notify the user.
+- If the command fails its execution, the class list remains unchanged and an error message will be printed to notify the user.

 </box>

 The following sequence diagram shows how the add class operation works:

 <puml src="diagrams/AddAClassSequenceDiagram.puml" width="250" />

+1. `LogicManager#execute()` is called.
+2. `EduTrackParse#parseCommand()` is called
+3. `AddClassCommandParser#parse()` is called, a new `Class c` is created.
+Returns `AddClassCommand addClassCommand`
+4.  `addClassCommand` calls `Model#hasClass(c)`.
+If class does not exists, calls `Model#addClass(c)`
+5.  `addClassCommand` returns `CommandResult` to `LogicManager`.

 The following activity diagram summarizes what happens when a new Class is added: